micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 #### Sequential execution

-- At configuration, the user defines the order of handles
+- At configuration, the user defines the order of handles.
 - At configuration, the user defines whether the handle shall be called only when new data is available (ON_NEW_DATA) or whether the callback shall always be called (ALWAYS).
 - At runtime, all handles are processed in the user-defined order
   - if the configuration of handle is ON_NEW_DATA, then the corresponding callback is only called if new data is available